rehierl/node-tree-outliner/88-todos.md

 not associated with its declared section

 **TODO**
-don't associate sectioning nodes with the sections they declare - `Section Node.parentSection` property would be inconsistent - requires hierarchy of sections

-**TODO**
 can a running algorithm easily store references to all top-level nodes? - is it possible to avoid having to determine them manually by providing a list of top-level nodes?

-**TODO**
-show that it is allowed to associate each node with one section only.